codeenigma/ce-vm/CONTRIBUTING.md

 ## Documentation changes

-Trivial documentation amends, provided they do apply to current version, do not need to be tagged and can be made directly into the current major branch.
+Trivial documentation amends, provided they do apply to current version, do not need to be tagged and can be made directly into *the current major branch* (NOT directly into master please).